 Intangible assets and goodwill are associated with the cash generating online Bingo business unit acquired during May 2007 of the online Bingo business of Globalcom Limited and the acquisition of the Wink Bingo business in 2009 (see note 10).
 The intangible assets include customer lists, royalty agreements, trade names and software.
 These intangibles, except for trade names, are being amortised over their estimated useful economic lives of up to four years.
 On acquisition, the intangible assets have been identified and valued using third party professional valuers.
 During the year the Group also acquired an internet domain name which is used in its online Bingo business for a total cash consideration of US\$100,000.
 With the exception of the US\$500,000 acquisition in the prior year, all of the goodwill relates to the bingo cash generating unit.
-All of the income streams generated from the bingo business acquisitions have been treated as a single cash generating unit as the risks and rewards associated with those income streams are deemed to be sufficiently similar.
+All of the income streams associated with those income streams are deemed to be sufficiently similar.